webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 Now that we have the active page element and a helper to get active element's data, let's implement the actual business logic.

 :::info
  `element.data` contains the information about various attributes of a page element.
-One of the attribute is the `settings`, which managed by various **element settings** plugins.
+One of the attributes is `settings`, which managed by various **element settings** plugins.
 :::

 Our goal is to edit and store `className` key-value to this very object i.e `element.data.settings`.